KentFletcher/LearningJournal/javascript.md

   1. cannot use keywords of reserved words.
   1. they are case sensitive
   1. need to describe the kind of info that is stores.
-  1. if it is more than one word, use a capital letter for the start of every word
+  1. if it is more than one word, use a capital letter for the start of every word.